GOLDO SYNC REPORT

 YOUR TRUSTED SOURCE FOR MUSIC IN MEDIA

-Goldo Sync Report is a dynamic digital news source, operating between the San Francisco Bay Area and Los Angeles, California.
-We feature exclusive and thoughtfully curated content from world class music supervisors, film and television composers, and industry innovators.
+Goldo Sync Report is a dynamic digital news source operating between the San Francisco Bay Area and Los Angeles, California.
+We feature in-depth, exclusive, and thoughtfully curated content from world class music supervisors, film/television composers, and industry innovators.

 Paul “Goldo” Goldowitz, is a hit songwriter, renowned producer, multi-instrumentalist, and a celebrated film and TV composer.